 The garden at the Gardens is special.
-Add to that an interesting local staff, 5 star services, concierge, large pool, tropical bar, wine tastings, grand piano, a pet tortoise, and jazz on Sundays and you get a perfect combo resort/guest house feel.
+(Lost some awesome trees to Irma, but in recovery.
+Still a lovely location.)
+Add to that an interesting local staff, 5-star services, concierge, large pool, tropical bar, wine tastings, grand piano, a pet tortoise, and jazz on Sundays and you get a perfect combo resort/guest house feel.
 Centrally located.
 Traditional.
 Extravagant.
 Highly recommended.

 The Casa Marina $$$$$ (in season)